toberge/advent-of-code/2020/README.md

 ## Scoreboard

 ✔ : Finished on time
-🆗: Finished, but a little late
+🆗 : Finished, but a little late
+⭐ : Free star

 I don't consider the initial catch-up to be _late_.